 7. It is 5:45 p.m. on Friday at the University of Arkassippi's biosafety-level-4 laboratory for the study of hemorrhagic fevers.
 Karen and Suzanne are each in separate atmospherically isolated research chambers where they have spent a long day in pressurized suits working with samples of the newly discovered H9 strain of the Ebola virus - a rare, extraordinarily contagious, and highly lethal virus that infects humans and causes death within days as a result of massive bleeding throughout the body.
 Communicating by intercom, the women hatch a plan to take a car trip to the big city of Nashlanta, five hours away, to check out a hot new night club, Sensations.
 Realizing they will have to hurry, the women each move hastily through the decontamination procedures, skipping certain steps that are prescribed by protocol and which are objectively reasonably necessary, but which Karen and Suzanne each consider needlessly redundant.
 They dart through their respective airlocks, change into their clubbing clothes, and hit the road.
 At Sensations, after several drinks, the women descend on Tim, a handsome investment banker and single dad.
 Grabbing him to the dance floor, they all engage in dancing with Tim that involves very close body contact.
 Seven days later Tim is found in his apartment having bled to death.
 Tests quickly determine Ebola-H9 to be the cause.
 Now, fast forward several months.
 Karen and Suzanne are sued by Tim's minor children.
-Expert testimony at trial establishes the following: The virus particles that transmitted the hemorrhagic fever to Tim escaped the laboratory because of steps skipped in the decontamination procedures.
-The virus particles that transmitted the hemorrhagic fever to Tim are equally likely to have come from Karen or Suzanne.
-It is also possible that such particles came from a combination of both women, but there is a 90-percent likelihood that only one of the women transmitted the virus to Tim.
+Based on expert testimony, the following facts are found at trial: The virus particles that transmitted the hemorrhagic fever to Tim escaped the laboratory because of steps skipped in the decontamination procedures.
+The virus particles that transmitted the hemorrhagic fever to Tim either came from Karen or Suzanne, with each woman being equally likely the source of the infective particles.